 As I said, they may not have a problem with you or your ad; they might need another push.

 There are so many different ways to change and monitor your Google PPC ads that it can seem confusing and challenging unless you have a lot of experience.
-Take all the tips and tricks outlined in this article, and use them to your advantage.
+Please take all the tips and tricks outlined in this article, and use them to your advantage.
 You have the power and the control to lower your CPC and increase your income!